tunasplam/tunasplam.github.io/_posts/2025-08-01-siddharta.md

 Since ascetics appear to be unable to attain nirvana, the fruits of their labor are limited to a temporary discarding of the ego, something which Siddhartha lamented can be learned "in any tavern in the whore's quarter" (pg.
 18).
 He then continued to explain that the temporary escapes resulting from the pursuit of asceticism are no different than the result of a hard night of drinking by someone who wants to "forget themselves" for a time.
 Frustrated that their success in the ways of asceticism caused them to come no nearer to the goal that they were seeking, Siddhartha and Govinda left the sect in search of a teacher who had reportedly attained Nirvana.

+{% include admonition.html type="names-note" title="Govinda" content="
+Govinda's name appears to mean either *chief hersman* or *one who gives pleasure to the sense*, both of which feel unrelated to the story.
+Further exploration shows that there is a set of poems composed in 12th century India called the *Gita Govinda*.
+These describe the relationship between a few key gods and a group of female cowherders.
+So it is possible that Govinda represents the relationship between Siddhartha and society as a whole, with Govinda representing the greatest possible example of what friendship can offer."
+%}

 ### Reaction

 Certain excepts of the account of Siddhartha's life as an ascetic appear similar to the life of someone with depression.
 Being "...empty of thirst, empty of dreams, empty of joy and sorrow" (pg.
 15) is particularly reminiscent of the numbed feeling.
 Maybe depression is the subconcious pulling one into an ascetic phase, demanding that they step back from life and deeply evaluate their situation before proceeding?